 - 1. Specify the model and program version number. - 2.
-Provide a concise, technical description of the model including each major component of the model used to produce personal lines residential loss costs in the State of Florida.
+Provide a concise, comprehensive summary of the model.
+This summary shall include a technical description of the model including each major component of the model used to produce personal lines residential loss costs in the State of Florida.
 Describe the theoretical basis of the model and include a description of the methodology, particularly the wind components, the damage components, and the insured loss components used in the model.
-The description should be complete and not reference unpublished work. - 3.
+The description should shall be complete and not reference unpublished work. - 3.
 Provide a flow diagram that illustrates interactions among major model components. - 4.
 Provide a comprehensive list of complete references pertinent to the submission by Standard grouping, according to professional citation standards. - 5.
-Provide a detailed description of all changes in the model from the prior year's submission.
+Provide an detailed_itemized description of all changes in the model from the prior year's submission. - 6.
+Provide an itemized description of all substantive changes (identified by the modeler or the Professional Team) since the current year's initial submission, including all interim changes.

 - 1. The main intent of the audit is to determine the capabilities of the model and to assess its implementation for purposes of Florida projected loss costs.
 Copies of all representative or primary technical papers that describe the underlying model theory shall be made available. - 2.
-All software located within the model, used to compile data used by the model, used to validate the model, and used to project model loss costs (1) fall within the scope of the Computer Standards, and (2) will be reviewed interactively (viewed simultaneously by all Professional Team members in conjunction with the review of each Standard). - 3.
-Databases or data files relevant to the modeler's submission will be reviewed.
+All software located within the model, used to compile data used by the model, used to validate the model, and used to project model loss costs (1) fall within the scope of the Computer Standards, and (2) will be reviewed interactively (viewed simultaneously by all Professional Team members in conjunction with the review of each Standard).

+3. Databases or data files relevant to the modeler's submission will be reviewed.